Why Is Chrome So Slow on Mac (Sequoia) and How To Fix It

 If you have any better suggestions to speed up a slow Chrome, please let us know via Contact or on our social media platforms.
 We would appreciate that.

-I'm Robert Hunt, a tech-savvy fan with the love of all things Apple.
-As a hobbyist of gardening and meditation, I'm also a seasoned writer covering a wide array of Apple products, like iPhone, iPad, iOS and more.
+Robert is a tech-savvy fan who loves all things Apple.
+As a hobbyist of gardening and meditation, he is also a seasoned writer covering a wide array of Apple products, like iPhone, iPad, iOS, and more.